Great News For Gamers!

 McDonald’s was founded in 1955 in Des Plaines, Illinois and while it did serve its customers some delicious hamburgers at that time, it wasn’t until 1977 that they began their treat for kids: the Happy Meal!
 Today’s happy meals usually include a child-sized cheeseburger, fries, and a fun but cheaply-made toy.

 McDonald’s is about to up their game when it comes to their Happy Meal toys though.
 Their Virtual Reality headset is known as “Happy Goggles” will debut in fourteen Swedish establishments only, for now, beginning on March 5th.
 The release date coincides with the celebration of McDonald’s 30th anniversary in Sweden and the week-long Swedish holiday of Sportlov, a time when families are encouraged to get outside and participate in winter sports.
 This brand new gadget is beyond anything else McDonald’s has … Read More

 Drones or quadcopters are exciting gadgets.
 They have different uses and therefore anyone who intends on purchasing one needs to be well informed on the different types of drones available on the market.
 As technology changes, it has brought different uses for drones.

 As a beginner you may purchase a drone to play with as a fun hobby, however, if the drone is used for business purposes (commercial) then you do need to register the drone.… Read More

 While an expensive stereo system will give you quality sound, not many students can afford the high price tags.

-After all, setting up a dorm requires spending hundreds on shelving, a laptop, bedding, new clothes and maybe even a fancy new Casper mattress – depending on the hall.
+After all, setting up a dorm requires spending hundreds on shelving, a laptop, bedding, new clothes, and maybe even a more comfortable new Casper mattress – depending on the residence hall.

-Here are four that you should seriously consider.… Read More
+Here are four dorm speakers that you should seriously consider.… Read More

 10 Awesome Christmas Gifts for the Nerd in your Life